rodrigoelp/apollo-ios/docs/source/tutorial/tutorial-obtain-schema.md

 6. Expand the Apollo CLI phase.
 Paste the **Swift Package Manager Run Script** from [Adding a code generation build step](/installation/#adding-a-code-generation-build-step) into the text area.
 This script uses your schema to generate the code that the Apollo iOS SDK uses to interact with your server.

 7. Before the script can generate code, it needs a local copy of your GraphQL server's schema.
-For now, **comment out the last line** of the script you pasted and add the following line below it:
+For now, **comment out the last line** of the script you pasted with a `#`, and add the following line below it:

     ```sh
     "${SCRIPT_PATH}"/run-bundled-codegen.sh schema:download --endpoint="https://apollo-fullstack-tutorial.herokuapp.com/"